Adiidwn/nestjs-checker/README.md

 -returnBook, when return book need [memberCode,bookCode]its gonna check if member borrow the book or not, if yes the book returned, and[IF-member-with-status-penaltized-it-will-create-penalty-with-member-code-banned-for-3Days] it will auto change book status to available and increase limit member by 1 and delete borrow id with memberCode and bookCode
 -check3Days, whenever the member with code in penalty it will banned 3 days and auto remove and change member status to active ,btw im setting it to 60 seconds so u can test it with method post #Note if success log 3 days found

+@Unit test
-and im add api-gateway also with docker thanks
+-for unit test i have problem with rutes (my backend use src but unit test want to use ../../ its error but when i change to ../../ its success) and im add api-gateway also with docker thanks